 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.

-I have coached both my kids to get 36 on their ACT Math using this approach.
+I have coached both of my kids to get a 36 on their ACT Math using this approach.
 It can work for you too.
 One student improved their ACT math score from 24 to 30 after 7 one-hour lessons, and another student improved their score from 25 to 32.

 Having recently gone through the college application process with my kids, I know how stressful it can be.
 You only have one chance to make a good impression on each college you apply to.
 My wife and I have spent hundreds of hours researching on the internet, attended seminars from admission officers from different colleges and visited the campuses of many of these top colleges.
 I am very familiar with the subtle difference between what these top colleges look for.
 I can consult on how to make the student stand out with the appropriate extracurricular activities and the unique personal statements and supplemental essays.
 Both my kids chose to attend Stanford after receiving offers to other top schools.

-I have experience working on elementary math with my own kids.
-The most effective way to teach math to young kids is through a hybrid of the mastery approach used in many Asian countries and the mindset approach used in many western countries.
-This hybrid approach can produce the most results in the shortest time.
-I used it with both my kids who studied math 3 years ahead of their class.
-I also like to make math fun by using games to do the repetition rather than using approach like Kumon.
+The most effective way to teach math to young kids is through a hybrid of the mastery approach used in many Asian countries and the mindset approach used in many Western countries.
+I used this hybrid approach with both of my own kids who studied math 3 years ahead of their class.
+I also like to make math fun by using games to reinforce the mathematical concepts rather than using an approach like Kumon.
 I am using this approach with my elementary math students with great success.
 Mastering the basic arithmetic and concepts is very important for later math subjects.
-If you would like to learn more about my experience, I would be happy to share with you.

 I have used Microsoft Excel for over 25 years.
 I have extensive knowledge of Excel including writing macros with VBA.
 I have used Excel at my previous jobs for financial modeling, business reporting, engineering calculations, statistics, and project management.
 I have always been the tutor and go-to guy for my colleagues for any Excel related questions at work.
 I also used Excel personally for financial planning, sports ranking and team logistics management.